-Millions of older adults are likely eligible for, but not enrolled in, benefits that can save money on health care, prescriptions, food, and more.
+Millions of older adults are likely eligible for, but not enrolled in, benefits that can help them save money on health care, prescriptions, food, and more.

-Download our sample posters, social media images, and other tools to tailor the campaign in your area.
+From April 10-14, 2023, join us in creating awareness and helping older adults find ways to save by downloading our sample posters, social media graphics, and other tools to tailor the campaign in your area.

 - Educate low-income Medicare beneficiaries and their caregivers about the benefits available to improve their health and economic security, and